-A social worker (or another professional working with your family) may suggest having a meeting with you if your child is at risk of coming into care or there are worries about their school attendance.
+A social worker (or another professional working with your family, such as an early help worker or a member of staff at your child’s school) may suggest having a meeting with you if your child is at risk of coming into care or there are worries about their school attendance.
 Sometimes they may suggest meeting earlier, before problems occur, if they think it will help.

 The meeting is called a family group conference (FGC) and it’s where your whole family – including extended family and friends - has the chance to discuss things with help from professionals who know you and your child.

 You and the professionals will use the conference to develop a plan together which will support your child both now and in the future.